- To provide a high-quality international management program.

 Students from each campus are invited to attend this week together, enabling students from 4 centers to network and to attend seminars and conferences together on key management questions.
 Topics covered typically include Conflict Resolution, Interview Techniques, Radical Career Change, Salary Negotiations, and Effective Leadership.

-The Grenoble program includes a week’s Study Trip organised with our partners in Berlin, normally taking place in June towards the end of the program.
+The full-time program in Grenoble includes a week’s Study Trip organised with our partners in Berlin, normally taking place in June towards the end of the program.
 There are corporate & academic speakers, company visits some cultural sight-seeing and a GEM post-graduate Alumni meet-up.
 Assignments for Strategy and HRM modules are related to some of the Study Trip content.
 Flights and hotel accommodation are included in the Grenoble program fees.

 Phase 2 - Specializations**